jon-camuso/jinjup-html-controls/Readme.md

 ## Example

-Require jinjup HTML Controls in your Node.js application
+Require jinjup HTML Controls in your Node.js application.

 	var jjHtml = require('jinjup-html-controls');

+Build and HTML document and return it to the browser.

 ```js